Gardimy/finish_mobile_version/README.md

 ## ⭐️ Show your support <a name="support"></a>

-> If you like this project please give me a star on GitHub.
+> If you like this project please give me a star on GitHub.And Don't hesitate to follow me on github, you will have the opportunity to get all updating available for this project.
-And start to follow me.
 <!-- ACKNOWLEDGEMENTS -->

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

 > I would like to thank [Microverse](https://www.microverse.org/) for teaching me these tools.
-And I also want to thank to Brother Abdulazeez for his advice.
+And I also want to thank all my brothers for their advice.
 <!-- LICENSE -->

 ## 📝 License <a name="license"></a>